MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-error-handling.md

 # AL Error Handling

 There are a number of error handling features in AL that can help you deal with unexpected situations that occur when code is run.
 This section contains topics about using these methods in AL to handle these errors that occur during code execution, while making sure that your application has a consistent user interface.
+The following conceptual topics introduce error handling in AL.

 - [Handling Errors using Try Methods](devenv-handling-errors-using-try-methods.md)
 - [Collecting Errors](devenv-error-collection.md)